28. Reflection and refraction

 Figure 28.30 – Parallel light rays that are incident on a lens can diverge (spread apart) after refraction (left) or converge (come together) after refraction (right).
 This figure, created by Alyssa J. Pasquale, Ph.D., is licensed under CC BY-NC-SA 4.0.

 Just as mirrors cause reflected light to appear to have been generated from a particular spot, lenses cause refracted light to appear to have been generated from a particular spot.
 Our eyes perceive the bent light as having come from that spot, known as an image.
-In the opposite terminology as mirrors, an image is said to be virtual when the image is on the same side of the lens as the object and the image is said to be real when the image is on the opposite side of the lens as the object.
+An image is said to be virtual when the image is on the same side of the lens as the object, and the image is said to be real when the image is on the opposite side of the lens as the object.
+(This is the opposite of the way we use the terms “virtual” and “real” when discussing mirrors.)
 This again has to do with whether the lens causes the light rays to diverge or converge beyond the lens.
 Light rays that converge beyond the lens form a real image that can be projected on a screen.
 The diverging rays beyond the lens shown in Figure 28.30 (left) do not actually come from the focal point on the left side of the lens.
 Hence, the image cannot be projected onto a screen and is therefore virtual as described below.

 Biconcave lens